ssi-dk/beone-datahub/README.md

 # Introduction
 BeONE Web App is the core web application for the BeONE project.
-It this point it is not intended for production use, but can only be used for testing and feedback.
+It this point it is not intended for production use, but can be used for testing and feedback.

 # Installation prerequisites

+## Docker
-BeONE web app runs trough Docker, so you will need Docker in your computer in order to install it.
+BeONE web app runs trough Docker, so you will need Docker on your computer in order to install it.
 Please see the Docker documentation for your platform.
+On Windows, the recommended way of running Docker is through Windows Subsystem for Linux (WSL) version 2.
+The application is being developed and tested with Ubuntu 20.02 on top of WSL2.

+## MongoDB
+In order to use BeONE Web App you must have access to a running instance of a MongoDB database that contains a BeONE data structure.

+If you do not already have a MongoDB database that you can use for testing the BeONE Web App, you can install MongoDB on your local machine.
+For development, a MongoDB 3.6 provided by the Ubuntu repositories is being used.
+Although this version is very old, it is currently sufficient for testing.
+Set the database URI in the MONGO_CONNECTION variable in settings.py.
+The following setting will connect to a MongoDB server instance running in the host OS and use a database named 'beone' for both authentication and data:

+    MONGO_CONNECTION = 'mongodb://host.docker.internal:27017/beone'

+If you need to authenticate the MongoDB user through another database than the one that stores the data, you need to specify the auth database this way:

+    MONGO_CONNECTION = 'mongodb://host.docker.internal:27017/beone?authSource=auth_db'

+The BeONE project will provide a database dump with relevant test data.

+At least for now, a read-only account for the MongoDB database will be sufficient as BeONE Web App will not write any data to the MongoDB database.

+During the testing process it can sometimes be desirable to be able to view the MongoDB data in another way separate from the web app.
+For this purpose, the MongoDB Compass data viewer can be recommended.

+# A note about PostgreSQL
+BeONE Web App also uses a PostgreSQL database for storing user accounts and other user-related data.
+The PostgreSQL database is provided through the Docker infrastructure, so having a PostgreSQL database is NOT a prerequisite.

 # Installation
 Check out this repository on your computer.